 The days have sped by in a sort of twilight as we’ve approached the shortest day this week.
 Each day It has seemed it never become quite light , before dusk fell again and the birds silent for the night as we retreated indoors.
 This week I set up my alternative Christmas tree as we approach the Winter solstice and looked for a little bit of that special Christmas magic.

 Making a little Christmas magic

-We set out along the lane to retrieve a hawthorn tree that had been brought down by the gales that I had spotted in the hedgerow ready for me to decorate for a sitting room.
 I love the contrast between the twisted interlacing branches laced with collection of lichen my collection of golden cherubs and swooping birds; musical instruments and staves; moons and stars, that I have built up over the years.
-I added a few startling purple baubles and a bow or two after a little thought – because at Christmas time it is possible to be as “glitzy as you would like to be ……just for once!
+I added a few startling purple baubles and well – because at Christmas time it is possible to be as “glitzy as you would like to be ……just for once!

 Winter Solstice and Montol

-In Penzance tonight they will celebrate Montol, to welcome the light back to the world with masked parades and dancing that I mentioned in one of my earlier blogs but for us – a warm home and a cosy chair will be fine tonight thank you!
+In Penzance tonight they will celebrate Montol, to welcome the light back to the world with masked parades and dancing.
+I mentioned in one of my earlier blogs but for us – a warm home and a cosy chair will be fine tonight thank you!